A combinatorial view of stochastic processes: White noise: Time series analysis

 In contrast with the analysis displayed in Fig. \ref{Fig:Violin-Box_plot}, where only 3 $x$-trajectories are detected as outliers (labels $11,94,144$), there are $4$ trajectories that get rejected by the single trajectory hypothesis test (See Table \ref{Tab:SingleTrack_Ztest}), with labels $11,94,144$ ($x$-tracks) and $159$ ($y$-track).

-Nevertheless, the agreement between the single trajectory $Z$-tests and the independent analysis through the box plot is reasonably good, suggesting that the correction in Eq. (\ref{Eq:Neff_lin_ACF_correction}) represents a sensitive approximation for accounting for the autocorrelation in the $\alpha_{z,k}^{(j)}$ processes.
+Nevertheless, the agreement between the single trajectory $Z$-tests and the independent analysis through the box plot is reasonably good, suggesting that the correction in Eq. (\ref{Eq:Neff_lin_ACF_correction}) represents a sensible approximation that accounts for the autocorrelation in the $\alpha_{z,k}^{(j)}$ processes.